 IMAT is a 40 week hybrid or interactive distance learning (IDL) program which contains online course work.
-The Professional Development class and IMAT 110: Introduction to Electricity may combine on-ground and online learning.
-On campus classes are held two days per week and the remaining distance education course-work is completed at a location determined by the student.
+The Professional Development class is a combination of on-ground and online learning.
+On campus classes are held two days per week and the remaining distance education coursework is completed at a location determined by the student.
 The remaining IMAT courses are held on campus Monday - Thursday and may include an independent study component.
 See your admissions representative for available class times.